 The BRC of the University Hospital of Montpellier is a platform of human biological resources management that is positioned at the interface between research and health care.
 The general purpose is to organize and unite the biological collections of the University Hospital of Montpellier, pooling tools and skills for the management, processing, preservation and provision of resources.
 All of its activities are carried out for the benefit of academic and / or industrial research.

-Since its creation in 2006, the BRC is structured around seven distinct thematics that can make available tissues (frozen, fresh, paraffin …), biological fluids and cells, but also derivatives such as DNA, RNA.
+The BRC is structured around seven distinct thematics that can make available tissues (frozen, fresh, paraffin …), biological fluids and cells, but also derivatives such as DNA, RNA.
 Two clinical themes are emblematic among BRC collections: oncology (cerebral tumours, lung cancer, hematology) and neurological degenerative disease (dementia).

 The BRC is certified under the NFS quality norm 96-900 since June 2015.

-Contact : Nathalie Coux, Project Manager: firstname.lastname@example.org
+Contact : Nathalie Coux-Le Berre, Project Manager: firstname.lastname@example.org